circuitdao/docs/docs/technical-manual/governance.md

 * ```BILL```: proposal periods get updated if Veto coin is in proposal mode
 * ```INNER_PUZZLE_HASH```: can be changed

-### Enact
+### Implement

-Once the Implementation Deplay has passed, the proposed bill can be enacted, i.e. the corresponding Statute updated as specified by the bill.
+Once the Implementation Deplay has passed, the proposed bill can be implemented, i.e. the corresponding Statute updated in the Statutes singleton as specified by the bill.

 ![Governance enact coin spends diagram](./../../static/img/Governance_enact_coin_spends_diagram.png)